ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 * a test case name
 * a list of positional argument values for the process test case
 * a list of keyword arguments values for the process test case
-* the endpoints the function will use plus faked data for each endpoint for that test case
+* the endpoints the process will use plus faked data for each endpoint for that test case

 Meanwhile, your developers are building the process.